ajy25/TableMage/docs/intro.rst

 New datasets need to be explored prior to further processing and modeling.
 Data scientists working with Python typically use pandas and matplotlib/seaborn to explore data.

-TableMage enhances the data exploration process by providing a comprehensive report object that includes the following:
+TableMage simplifies the data exploration process by providing low-code tools for the following tasks:

-1. Categorical and numeric variable summary statistics
+1. Summary statistics
-2. Low-code statistical testing
+2. Statistical testing
-3. Low-code visualizations
+3. Data visualization

 See :meth:`tablemage.Analyzer.eda` for details.